Apply for a U.S. Visa

 Q.1 I received my visa, when should I travel?

 Exchange visitors may only enter the United States within 30 days of the beginning of the program, as stated on your Form DS-2019, regardless of when your visa was issued.

 Q.2 What is the SEVIS system and how does it affect me?

 The Student and Exchange Visitor Information System (SEVIS) program requires schools and exchange programs to verify the enrollment status of all new and continuing foreign students and exchange visitors.
 Exchange visitor visa applicants are required to pay a SEVIS fee before a visa can be issued.
-Applicants are required to provide the SEVIS I-901 fee receipt as proof of payment.
 The SEVIS website has more details.

 Q.3 What is the "two-year rule?"

 The "two-year rule" is the common term used for a section of U.S. immigration law which requires many exchange visitors to return to their home countries and be physically present there for at least two years after the conclusion of their exchange visit before they can return to the U.S. under certain types of visas, specifically H-1, L-1, K-1 and immigrant visas.
 It is important to note that only a preliminary finding of whether the two-year rule applies to you is made on your DS-2019 when your J-1 visa is issued.
 The final decision will be made only if you later choose to apply for an H-1, L-1, K-1 , or immigrant visa.